TelemetryDeck/docs/docs/guides/web-setup.md

 ## If you're a developer

-{% noteinfo "There are multiple ways of adding TelemetryDeck to a web site" %}
+!!! warning "There are multiple ways of adding TelemetryDeck to a web site"

     There are different tutorials you should read depending on your use case.

     - If you are building a **JavaScript application or PWA using node package manager**, you should read the [Node Package Setup Guide](/docs/guides/javascript-setup).
     - If you are building a **website or blog**, and want to include TelemetryDeck with a simple script tag similar to Google Analytics or Plausible Analytics, you should read this guide.

-{% endnoteinfo %}

 ## What to do next